-Nature always finds a way.
-And when nature is being thrown new conditions, such as during a brutal change of climate, either natural or artificially induced, or when a brand new material arrives into ecosystems, it suffers, but it adapts.
-What are the implications of introducing so much of an artificial material in nature?
+This is a fact, nature always finds a way.
+And when nature is being thrown new conditions, such as during a brutal change of climate, either natural or artificially induced, or when a brand new material like plastic arrives into ecosystems, it suffers, but it adapts.
+What are the implications of introducing so much artificial material in nature?
 There are many.

-What is plastics after all?
-How can the same material be used for so many uses, from pipes to forks to packaging and to literally, every thinkable object, and more?
+What is plastic, after all?
+How can such material be used for multiple purposes?
+From pipes, forks, packaging and literally, every thinkable object?
 The word plastic is derived from the ability to be malleable and moulded almost infinitely to take any desired form.
 This characteristic is called plasticity.

-Subtitles: Living creatures have a hard time eating these material and transforming them into organic matter.
-Implication: plastics stay in the environment for thousands of years, only decomposing into micro-particles, also called “micro-plastic”, which are smaller, harder to collect versions of the same molecule, and thus entering the food chain and NOT transforming into live matter at the same time.
-Hence the shocking pictures of plastic-filled stomachs and plastic poop.
-That’s what happens when you eat something indigestible too.
-Except on a planetary scale this time.
+The main issue is that living creatures cannot transform these materials into organic matter.
+So, plastics stay in the environment for thousands of years, only decomposing into micro-particles, also called “micro-plastic”, which are smaller, harder to collect versions of the same molecule.
+Hence, the shocking pictures of animal’s plastic-filled stomachs and plastic poop.
+That’s what happens when you eat something indigestible, except on a planetary scale this time.

 Get acquainted with these plastic-devouring slimy worms.
 They will be part of our future, for sure!
 Discover why in this short video.

-Because of our incredible appreciation for plastics, we have let them spread in all directions and all over our planet.
-Statistics are properly alarming.
-From the surface of the oceans, where 6 plastics continents have formed, counting between 5-13 million tonnes of plastics (most likely around 10), or 5.5 trillion single pieces (are you coughing up yet?), to the bottom of the ocean, where a plastic bag has entered the Guinness world record book for being the deepest piece of trash in the history of mankind at almost 11,000 metres within the Mariana Trench.
+Because of our addiction to plastics, we have let them spread in all directions and all over our planet.
+Statistics are suitably alarming from the surface of the oceans, where 6 plastics continents have formed, counting between 5-13 million tonnes of plastics (most likely around 10), or 5.5 trillion single pieces (are you coughing up yet?).
+Also, at the bottom of the ocean, a plastic bag has entered the Guinness world record book for being the most in-depth piece of trash in the history of mankind at almost 11,000 meters within the Mariana Trench.

 Did you think nature was going to let all of this stuff go completely to waste?
 No, good sir (or madam).
-Not only have certain species evolved to feed off these polymers and digest what can be digested, but many more are already using plastics to build their nest and use the properties of plastics.
-Some hornets have started cutting and recycling bits of plastic bags to build waterproof and more resistant nests.
-The scientists write:
+Not only have certain species evolved to feed off these polymers and digest what can be absorbed, but many more are already using plastics to build their nest and apply the properties of plastics.
+Some hornets have started cutting and recycling bits of plastic bags to construct waterproof and more resistant nests.